cubeserver-hosting/CubeServer-Web/README.md

 # CubeServer-Web
-The website for CubeServer's Plugin Repo
+The website for CubeServer's Plugin Repo.
+Coming soon.